awsdocs/aws-batch-user-guide/doc_source/using-service-linked-roles.md

 ### Cleaning up a service\-linked role<a name="service-linked-role-review-before-delete"></a>

-Before you can use IAM to delete a service\-linked role, you must first confirm that the role has no active sessions and delete all AWS Batch compute environments that use the role in all AWS Regions in a single partition\.
+Before you can use IAM to delete a service\-linked role, you must first confirm that the role has no active sessions and delete all of the AWS Batch compute environments that use the role in all AWS Regions in a single partition\.

 **To check whether the service\-linked role has an active session**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the navigation pane, choose **Roles** and choose the AWSServiceRoleForBatch name \(not the check box\)\.
+1. In the navigation pane, choose **Roles** and then the AWSServiceRoleForBatch name \(not the check box\)\.

 1. On the **Summary** page, choose **Access Advisor** and review recent activity for the service\-linked role\.
 **Note**
-If you are unsure whether AWS Batch is using the AWSServiceRoleForBatch role, you can try to delete the role\.
-If the service is using the role, then the deletion fails and you can view the Regions where the role is being used\.
+If you don't know whether AWS Batch is using the AWSServiceRoleForBatch role, you can try to delete the role\.
+If the service is using the role, then the role will fail to delete\.
+You can view the Regions where the role is being used\.
 If the role is being used, then you must wait for the session to end before you can delete the role\.
-You cannot revoke the session for a service\-linked role\.
+You can't revoke the session for a service\-linked role\.

 **To remove AWS Batch resources used by the AWSServiceRoleForBatch service\-linked role**